 Gold prices maintain a near 9-year high

-The price of gold has been hovering around the $1800 mark for some time now and it only kept climbing higher over the last week.
-It hit a peak value of $1817.71 per ounce which is the highest it has been in nearly nine years.
+The gold price has been hovering around the $1800 mark for some time now and it only kept climbing higher over the last week.
+It hit a peak value of $1817.71 per ounce which is the highest it has been in nearly 9 years.

 While some experts feel that gold prices could come down slightly, the difference is going to be almost negligible as prices are expected to stay well north of the $1800 mark for the foreseeable future.
 Most of the credit for this goes to the possibility of the world already being in the throes of a second wave of the Corona virus.

 The associated fear that this harbours could stall the global economy which had started to show some signs of recovery.

 The latest statistics paint a grim picture as the number of cases has crossed 12 million globally and the number of deaths stands at a little more than half a million.

 42 out of the 50 states in the United States have seen an increase in the number of cases.
 All of this points to one thing and that is the fact that the pandemic is still far from under control.

 This in turn means that most investments are still being seen as risky and safe havens like gold are still very much in demand.
 Other precious metals also saw a spike in prices as silver reached its highest price in 10-months.

 Governments around the world are trying to boost their economies into recovery and one way they are doing so is by offering stimulus packages in the billions of dollars.